team-wizard/team-wizard.github.io/index.md

   * Senior

 ## Overview
-A physics pased platformer where you play as a wizard and attempt to get to the goal.
+A physics based platformer where you play as a wizard and attempt to get to the goal.
 Use telekinesis to lift objects to progress through an area and defend yourself against enemy wizards.

 ## Brainstorm